esl-epfl/x-heep/docs/source/Peripherals/DMA.md

     /* Set the data transfer type as half-words.*/ dma_cb.peri->TYPE = DMA_DATA_TYPE_HALF_WORD;

-    /* Set the transaction size, this will launch the transaction.*/ dma_cb.peri->SIZE = HALF_WORDS_TO_COPY;
+    /* Set the transaction size, this will launch the transaction.
+    If you want to restart the same transaction again, just run from here.*/ dma_cb.peri->SIZE = HALF_WORDS_TO_COPY;

-    /* Go to sleep until the DMA finishes. */ while( dma_cb.peri->STATUS == 0 ) {
+    /* Go to sleep until the DMA finishes.*/ while( dma_cb.peri->STATUS == 0 ) {
       /* Disable the interrupts MSTATUS to avoid going to sleep AFTER the interrupt was triggered.*/